AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 ```
 As written, you have to know that you should
 interpret the passed character pointers as strings.
-But that’s probably the case anyway,
+But that's probably the case anyway,
 because the template also has to deal with arguments coming from
 string literals that have been decayed already
 (e.g., by coming from another function called by value